Is Scalp Micropigmentation Haram? An Islamic Perspective

 Treatment, Not Modification

-In 2016, the European Council for Fatwa and Research issued guidance stating that Scalp Micropigmentation is permissible under Islamic law because its purpose is to treat hair loss, not to alter the body for beautification.
+In 2016, the European Council for Fatwa and Research issued formal guidance clarifying that Scalp Micropigmentation is permissible under Islamic law.
+Specifically, the council explained that SMP treats hair loss rather than altering the body purely for beautification.

-Islamic jurisprudence also supports medical and restorative treatments.
-A well-known hadeeth recounts how Arfaja bin Sa’ad used a nose prosthesis after an injury sustained in battle.
-The Prophet Muhammad ﷺ approved its use, viewing it as treatment rather than forbidden modification.
+In addition, Islamic jurisprudence has long permitted medical and restorative interventions.
+For example, a well-known hadith recounts how Arfaja bin Sa’ad wore a nose prosthesis after sustaining an injury in battle.
+The Prophet Muhammadﷺ approved its use, treating it as a legitimate medical solution rather than a prohibited modification.

 What Does Islam Say About Baldness?